XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

               source ~/.profile

 10. From a working directory, get the `rippled` source code.
+The `master` branch has the latest released version.

         cd ~
         git clone https://github.com/ripple/rippled.git
         cd rippled
         git checkout master

+11. Check the commit log to be sure you're compiling the version you intend to.
+The most recent commit should be signed by a well-known Ripple developer and should set the version number to the latest released version.
+For example:

+        $ git log

+        commit f31ca2860fb5f045b618aa05d1e76c7e2e9494ec (HEAD, tag: 1.0.0, origin/release, origin/master, master)
+        Author: Nikolaos D. Bougalis <nikb@bougalis.net>
+        Date:   Fri May 11 10:29:41 2018 -0700

+            Set version to 1.0.0

-11. If you previously built, or (more importantly) tried and failed to build `rippled`, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
+12. If you previously built, or (more importantly) tried and failed to build `rippled`, you should delete the `my_build/` directory (or whatever you named it) to start clean before moving on to the next step.
 Otherwise, you may get unexpected behavior, like a `rippled` executable that crashes due to a segmentation fault (segfault).

     If this is your first time building `rippled` 1.0.0 or higher, you won't have a `my_build/` directory and can move on to the next step.

-12. Use CMake to build a `rippled` binary executable from source code.
+13. Use CMake to build a `rippled` binary executable from source code.
 The result will be a `rippled` binary executable in the `my_build` directory.

       1. Generate the build system.
 Builds should be performed in a directory that is separate from the source tree root.
 In this example, we'll use a `my_build` directory that is a subdirectory of `rippled`.